Chris Davis (cornerback): San Francisco 49ers

 Davis signed with the San Francisco 49ers' practice squad on November 3, 2015.
 He was promoted to the active roster on November 7.

 On October 10, 2016, Davis was placed on injured reserve.

 Birmingham Iron

 In 2018, Davis signed with the Birmingham Iron of the Alliance of American Football for the 2019 season.
 He was placed on injured reserve before the start of the regular season, but was waived from injured reserve on March 4, 2019.
 He was added to the team's rights list and re-signed to a contract on March 25.
 He was activated from the rights list on March 26.
 The league ceased operations in April 2019.

 In October 2019, Davis was selected by the Seattle Dragons of the XFL as part of the 2020 XFL draft process.

 Coaching career

-In August 2020, Davis was named the cornerback coach for the Pinson Valley High School football team, joining former Alabama player and head coach Sam Shade.
+In August 2020, Davis was named the cornerback coach for the Pinson Valley High School football team, joining the staff of former Alabama player and college head coach Sam Shade.